ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/data-processing/spyt/API/spyt-java.md

 {% code '/yt/spark/spark-over-yt/java-examples/src/main/java/tech/ytsaurus/spyt/example/UdfExample.java' lang='java' %}

-1. The job class is inherited from `SpakAppJava` as in the previous example.
+1. The job class is inherited from `SparkAppJava` as in the previous example.
 2. Read a DataFrame from `//sys/spark/examples/example_1`.

 3. You need to write a UDF to parse the `uuid` and obtain a substring.